 Wetlands and Riparian Vegetation-Up to 0.15 acre of riparian vegetation adjacent to the Cow Creek diversion dam would be disturbed during the Proposed Action.
-Two seeps and a vernal swale at the Cow Creek Development were mapped adjacent to access roads and may be adversely affected by proposed road construction/preparation activities.
+Two seeps and a vernal swale at the Cow Creek Development were mapped adjacent to access roads and would be adversely affected by proposed road construction/preparation activities.
 The freshwater emergent wetland fringe along the shoreline of the Cow Creek forebay would be adversely affected by the Proposed Action, under which the forebay would be dewatered, backfilled, and reseeded with an appropriate seed mixture.
 Depending on remaining hydrologic conditions after the Cow Creek forebay has been drained, filled, and reseeded, there is potential for the development of an additional riparian area within the former footprint (1.0 acre) of the reservoir.
 A riparian area that develops within the former Cow Creek forebay area may gradually succeed to a species composition of upland vegetation consistent with surrounding vegetation communities, offsetting the loss of riparian/wetland vegetation communities.

-As a result of the Proposed Action, adverse effects to riparian and wetland vegetation within the Cow Creek Development is expected to be minor and range from short-term to long-term or permanent depending on location and extent of disturbance.
+As a result of the Proposed Action, adverse effects to riparian and wetland vegetation within the Cow Creek Development would be minor and range from shortterm to long-term or permanent depending on location and extent of disturbance.
 Under the Proposed Action, mitigation and restoration of riparian and wetland areas would minimize effects through the implementation of PM&E measure BOTA-1, which would require the development and implementation of the MMP.
-The MMP would include goals, methodologies, and performance measurement criteria for mitigation and restoration that include a two-year monitoring program to ensure that riparian habitat is re-established in areas where construction activities result in clearing or disturbance.
-These measures would help preserve wetland and riparian habitat by minimizing the loss of riparian and aquatic habitat, facilitating the regeneration of disturbed areas, and ensuring native soils within cleared and disturbed areas are not subject to erosion.
-Reseeding with seed mixtures or planting of species appropriate to the surrounding vegetation communities and use of sterile seed would allow areas of disturbance and clearing to develop into natural plant communities consistent with the surrounding area.
-Bank erosion monitoring and erosion control measures implemented in consultation with Cal Fish and Game would also include vegetation plantings consistent with the MMP.
+The MMP includes goals, methodologies, and performance measurement criteria for mitigation and restoration that include a two-year monitoring program to ensure that riparian habitat is re-established in areas where construction activities result in clearing or disturbance.
+These measures would preserve wetland and riparian habitat by minimizing the loss of riparian and aquatic habitat, facilitating the regeneration of disturbed areas, and ensuring native soils within cleared and disturbed areas are not subject to erosion.
+Reseeding or planting species appropriate to surrounding vegetation and use of sterile seed would allow areas to develop into natural plant communities.
+Bank erosion monitoring and erosion control measures implemented in consultation with Cal Fish and Game would include vegetation plantings consistent with the MMP.
 The implementation of BMPs (PM&E GEOL-1) that restore natural drainage paths and re-contour slopes to reduce erosion and sedimentation would improve soil conditions and stability and allow vegetation to re-establish.
-Also included in the MMP would be the condition that any riparian and wetland vegetation monitoring may be implemented under the authority of permitting or resource agencies such as Corps or California SWRCB for a total of five years.
-It is expected that riparian and wetland areas within the Cow Creek Development would return to a riparian and wetland system more naturally adapted to seasonal and cyclic hydrologic conditions that prevailed prior to the existence of the project.
+Also included in the MMP would be the condition that any riparian and wetland monitoring may be implemented under the authority of permitting or resource agencies such as Corps or California SWRCB for a total of five years.
+Riparian and wetland areas within the Cow Creek Development would return to systems more naturally adapted to seasonal and cyclic hydrologic conditions that prevailed prior to the existence of the project.